Bryce Taylor (soccer)

-Bryce Taylor (born March 19, 1989 in Broken Arrow, Oklahoma) is an American soccer player.
+Bryce Taylor (born March 19, 1989) is an American soccer player.

 Career

 Taylor played college soccer at Rogers State University between 2007 and 2010.
 During his time at RSU, Taylor also played with USL Premier Development League club DFW Tornados between 2009 and 2010.

 After leaving college, Taylor stayed in the USL Premier Development League, signing with Mississippi Brilla for the 2011 season.

 Taylor signed his first professional contract with USL Pro club Wilmington Hammerheads in February 2012.

 In October 2013, he joined the Tulsa Revolution of the Professional Arena Soccer League.

 Taylor signed with USL Pro club Austin Aztex on January 19, 2015.

 Taylor was widely known for his 2017 MVP when he played for the Tulsa Roughnecks.
 Scoring 34 goals in only 23 games.
 Still a record to this day.